 Looking for Notepad++ in Linux?
-Unfortunately, Notepad++ is available for Windows platform only.
+Unfortunately, Notepad++ is available for the Windows platform only.
 At work, where I have to use Windows, Notepad++ is my favorite text editor.
 And at times I miss Notepad++ in Ubuntu.

 There is a Wine version of Notepad++ for Linux but using it is not the same as using a native Linux application.